Pro Road Tour (PRT) Requirements & Procedures

 - All time trials must be on courses closed to all vehicles except race-related traffic.

-- The National Racing Calendar and the USA Cycling logos must be included on all collateral materials used to promote the event.
+- The National Racing Calendar and the USA Cycling logo must be included on all collateral materials used to promote the event.
 All USA Cycling guidelines and standards must be adhered to.

-- The USA Cycling logo must be represented on the start/finish truss (upper right or left corner), fence signage (USA Cycling-supplied banners on or very near the start/finish line), and awards backdrop (one USA Cycling NRC logo in each square meter or a single large logo on the podium blocks) for all NRC events.
+- The USA Cycling logo must be represented on the start/finish truss (upper right OR left corner), fence signage (USAC supplied banners on or very near the start/finish line), and awards backdrop (one USAC NRC logo in each square meter or a single large logo on the podium blocks) for all NRC events.

 - The USA Cycling NRC logo must be included on all National Racing Calendar event web pages and must include a link to USA Cycling’s web page: www.usacycling.org.

 - Announcements must be made on-site over the PA declaring your event’s participation in the USA Cycling National Racing Calendar.